 The Messed Up Truth About The 1970s Music Industry

 It's no secret that the 1970s were filled with sex, drugs, and rock 'n' roll — at least as far as the music industry goes.
-The Beatles' gently skirting the edge (as Rolling Stone notes) in the late 1960s was cute in comparison to Iggy Pop's performances with The Stooges in the 1970s.
+The Beatles' gently skirting the edge in the late 1960s was cute in comparison to Iggy Pop's performances with The Stooges in the 1970s.
 The music was louder, heavier, and less forgiving.
 Tragically, so was the whole music industry at the time.
-Managers and producers scammed their bands, musicians struggled with substance use, and several men partook in the abuse of very young and even underage women.
+Managers and producers scammed their bands, musicians struggled with substance use, and several men partook in the abuse of underage girls.

-As NPR reports, a teenage Lori Maddox was assaulted by Led Zeppelin guitarist Jimmy Page, who hid her at L.A.'s Hyatt House hotel to keep the fact hidden.
+As NPR reports, a teenage Lori Maddox was assaulted by Led Zeppelin guitarist Jimmy Page, who hid her at LA's Hyatt House hotel to keep the secret.
 Big figures in the music industry were protected while their victims were quiet and helpless.
-When Badfinger's Pete Ham took his own life, he left a note reading, "Stan Polley is a soulless bastard.
+When Badfinger's Pete Ham died by suicide, he left a note that said of their manager, Stan Polley, who had ripped them off and bound them to a terrible contract, "Stan Polley is a soulless bastard.
 I will take him with me" (via Far Out).
 While the 1970s were filled with exceptional music breakthroughs and style developments, they remain ridden with stories of abuse.

 The following article contains descriptions of addiction, sexual assault, and suicide.